akien-mga/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-4.md

 ### Allow opening scenes with missing scene dependency

 A common complaint among users is that they get locked out of editing a scene because it contained an instance of a different scene that no longer exists (from being renamed or deleted).
 Users learned to dread the well-known "Scene invalid/corrupt" error that resulted from this.
 [GH-86781](https://github.com/godotengine/godot/pull/86781) aims to improve the situation by allowing you to open, edit, and fix scenes that have been corrupted due to a missing dependency.
 This should make the process of refactoring your projects within Godot feel quite a bit safer.

+Another bugfix on the GDScript side may also help solve situations where using `preload()` with cyclic dependencies leads to scenes being flagged as invalid ([GH-85501](https://github.com/godotengine/godot/pull/85501)).

-### Add UFBX for importing FBX files without FBX2GLTF
+### Add UFBX for importing FBX files without FBX2glTF

 This monumental effort incorporates the popular UFBX library into Godot to allow for seamlessly importing FBX files ([GH-82554](https://github.com/godotengine/godot/pull/82554)).
-Previously users would have to download the FBX2GLTF tool separately and Godot would invoke it to convert FBX files to GLTF files in order to import them.
+Previously users would have to download the FBX2glTF tool separately and Godot would invoke it to convert FBX files to GLTF files in order to import them.
 UFBX allows us to avoid this process and import FBX files directly.
 This is a huge change and the FBX file format is notoriously difficult to work with, so please test this carefully and report any bugs you find.

 ### Huge improvement to pixel stability for pixel art games